 2 – Let people know exactly what you’re fundraising for.

 It makes your efforts less generic, and your supporters will understand exactly how they’re helping you.
 For example, if your child’s sports club needs new equipment because things are falling apart, tell your supporters:

 Every $25 we raise will buy a new training netball for the squad.
 Our goal is to buy 20 balls.
 We’d also love to get 4 new sets of bibs so we don’t have to keep sending them home for mending!
 This will cost $260.
 Thank you so much for your support of your child’s team and the rest of the ‘ABC’ netball club.

 3 – Give feedback during your fundraiser.

-We can let you know how things are progressing during your fortnight.
+We will let you know how things are progressing during your fortnight.
 For example, at the halfway point you can give an update on how much you’ve already earned.
-If you’re still at the 20% level, this can be a gentle push for your supporters to make their purchase and jump you up to the 35% tier.
+If you’re still at the 20% level, this can be a gentle push for your supporters to make their purchase and jump you up to the 32% tier.